alanszp/kb-technology/guides/protractor.md

 - You **configure all the browsers*** you want your tests to be runned.
 The test runner will open all of them and perfom the tests.
 - You can **define files/directories to include or exclude**.
-- You can configure **autowatch** and see your tests run on every code change.
+- You can configure **autowatch** (only in the case of karma) and see your tests run on every code change.

 This are the main advantages of using a test runner.
 Besides they provide some features that can be replaced using task runners (ie: Grunt, Gulp).
 They come as plugins, for example: